Arithmetical Binary Decision Tree Traversals: Tree Traversal Using Multiplication Operation

-In contrast to \cite{lucchese2015quickscorer}, we can define the bitvector acting as a bit-mask that encodes (with 0's) the set of leaves to be removed when the internal node is a true node in \ref{def:left-vec}. \begin{defi} A node's left bitvector in a decision tree is a binary sequence that marks which leaves are excluded when the node is evaluated as true.
-The left matrix $\mathrm{B}_L$ of a decision tree is composed of these bitvectors as columns for each internal node. \end{defi} The left bitvector of a node $n\in\mathcal{N}$ is in $\{0, 1\}^{|\mathcal{N}|+1}$, where \begin{itemize} \item each bit corresponds to a distinct leaf $l\in\mathcal{L}$; \item the bit $0$ indicates the right leaf nodes of $n$; \item the bit $1$ indicates other leaf nodes. \end{itemize} The bitwise logical $\mathit{AND}$ between $\vec{1}$ and the left bitvector of a node $n$ is to remove the leaves in the right subtree of $n$ from the candidate exit leaves.
-Similar to the proof of \ref{alg:QS} in \cite{lucchese2015quickscorer}, we can prove that the exit leaf is identified by the rightmost bit of the bitwise logical $\mathit{AND}$ on true nodes' bitvectors defined by \ref{def:left-vec}.
+In contrast to \cite{lucchese2015quickscorer}, we can define the bitvector acting as a bit-mask that encodes (with 0's) the set of leaves to be removed when the internal node is a true node as following \eqref{def:right-vec}. \begin{defi} A node's right bitvector in a decision tree is a binary sequence that marks the leaves in its right subtree to exclude when the node is evaluated as true.
+The right matrix $\mathrm{R}$ of a decision tree is composed of these bitvectors as columns for each internal node. \end{defi} The right bitvector of a node $n\in\mathcal{N}$ is in $\{0, 1\}^{|\mathcal{N}|+1}$, where \begin{itemize} \item each bit corresponds to a distinct leaf $l\in\mathcal{L}$; \item the bit $0$ indicates the right leaf nodes of $n$; \item the bit $1$ indicates other leaf nodes. \end{itemize} The bitwise logical $\mathit{AND}$ between $\vec{1}$ and the right bitvector of a node $n$ is to remove the leaves in the right subtree of $n$ from the candidate exit leaves.
+Similar to the proof of \ref{alg:QS} in \cite{lucchese2015quickscorer}, we can prove that the exit leaf is identified by the rightmost bit of the bitwise logical $\mathit{AND}$ on true nodes' right bitvectors.
 In another word, the exit leaf is always the one associated with the largest identifier.
-And the leftmost leaf always encodes with $1$ in the bitvectors defined by \ref{def:left-vec}.
+And the leftmost leaf always encodes with $1$ in the right bitvectors.

-We can take advantages of the left bitvectors\ref{def:left-vec} of the true nodes and right bitvectors\ref{def:right-vec} of the false nodes to reduce the complexity of algorithms \ref{alg:QS} as shown in algorithm \ref{alg:both}.
-We can prove its correctness by contradiction as similar to the proof of \ref{alg:QS} in \cite{lucchese2015quickscorer}.
+It is able to use both types of bitvectors to perfrom traversals of binary decision trees as shown in algorithm \ref{alg:both}.
+We can verify its correctness by contradiction as similar to the proof of \ref{alg:QS} in \cite{lucchese2015quickscorer}.

 If the sum of two bitvectors $b$ and $\bar{b}$ is equal to $\vec{1}$, they are called orthogonal denoted by $b\bot\bar{b}$.
 If the sum of two bit matrices $\mathrm{B}$ and $\mathrm{\bar{B}}$ is equal to a matrix filled with ones, we say they are complements of each other.
-The bit $1$ indicates the right leaf nodes of $n$ and the bit $0$ indicates other leaf nodes in the complement of the left matrix \ref{def:left-vec}.
+The bit $1$ indicates the left leaf nodes in the complements of left matrices and the right leaf nodes in the complements of right matrices.